-Heres how we invite groups to take part:
+Heres how we invite people to take part:

 Grab a phone (or any device with a camera) and find a place where you can really experience our sky!
-Use your creativity and your vision to document it's dynamic changes in photography while you reflect on what our sky means to you.
+Use your creativity and your vision to document its dynamic changes in photography while you reflect on what our sky means to you.
 Make it your own!
 No-one sees the sky quite like you do.
-Just remember our three golden rules:
+Just remember our ONE golden rule:

 Golden Rule #1 - Make it ALL about the sky.
 The challenge is to take yourself somewhere where you can photograph just sky - NOTHING else.
 Not always so easy nowadays, right?
 Clouds?
 Yes!
 Sun, moon and stars?
 You bet!
 Is it ok if there is a little plane up there or a flock of birds?
 Sure!
 If you can see it when you look up, that's what we're interested in!
 But pictures with twigs, lamp posts, buildings, people... etc., those photos will get snagged in our filters and won't get in.
 So crop those elements out!

 SkyDayProject is live on-line at skydayproject.org and is interactive check out the 'Refine Gallery' menu

 It's as easy as connecting a screen/projector up to the url.
 See above installation at the Adler Planetarium.

 How many photos can we tweet?

 As many as you like!
 And everyone you tell your group's tags to can tweet their sky photos from any device